How to fix or create unique title tags

-Unlike books, title tags don’t have the advantage of color or design to grab the eye- just one line of text.
+Unlike books, title tags don’t have the advantage of color or design to grab the eye, just one line of text.
 And titles have two audiences to please: the search engine AND the searcher!

-So then, where do you find these title tags?
+So, where do you find these title tags?

 #1 The search engine results pages (SERPs)

 While title tags don’t display on the webpages themselves, title tags make up the boldest feature of the SERP.
-When you google a phrase, the entry blocks delivered back to you make up the SERP.
+When you Google a phrase, the entry blocks delivered back to you make up the SERP.
 The title tag of each page delivered creates the headline of the SERP.

 Now, as a searcher, which entry would you have clicked on?
 Your decision is incredibly influenced by the title tag.
 Are you interested in the cause of foot pain, the diagnosis, or the treatments?
-Do you want to see results from the Mayo Clinic, Medicine.net, or an unknown source?
+Do you want to see results from the Mayo Clinic, Medicine.net, or an unfamiliar source?